GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 # 2023-11-27: Mullion, Landsat 8 overpass

 A Daily Validation Summary Report of the surface reflectance data collected on the date of 2023-11-27 by Geoscience&nbsp;Australia.
-The full data collection is contained in the [NSD database](https://www.dea.ga.gov.au/products/national-spectral-database).
+The full collection of data is contained in the [NSD database](https://www.dea.ga.gov.au/products/national-spectral-database).

 :::{contents} In this report